deenem/voltronic-dotnet/inverter.service/linux.readme.md

 # Installing as a SystemD service on linux

-Once you have the inverter.service project runnign from the command line you can install it as a system service
+Once you have the inverter.service project running from the command line you can install it as a system service

 The is an example unit file in the setup folder.
 You shoud just have to change the WorkingDirectory and ExecStart settings